PrivateSky/callflow/README.markdown

 ### wait(<list of variables>)

-    functionReference.wait(...)
+    callback.wait(...)

->   calls the function when all promises are fulfilled
+>   calls the callback when all promises are fulfilled.
+They become parameters for callback call.

 ### async(<list of variables>)